zllec/lab/infrastructure/vps/1-setup.md

 sudo usermod -aG sudo adminleo
 ```

-I used Bitwarden to generate a random crazy secure password.
+I used Bitwarden to generate a random secure password.

-If you want to generate passwords in the terminal (because why not):
+If you want to generate passwords in the terminal:

 ```bash
 LC_CTYPE=C tr -dc A-Za-z0-9 < /dev/urandom | head -c 32 | xargs
 ```

-## SSH Keys Are Your Friend
+## SSH Keys > Passwords

-Passwords are weak.
-SSH keys are strong.
-Here's the deal:

 **On your computer:**